 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by Tor Books on April 21, 2015 and has 352 pages.
+urban fantasy that was published by Tor Books on April 21, 2015 and has 352 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Belle Chasse

 Fourth in the Sentinels of New Orleans urban fantasy series, set in New Orleans, and revolving around DJ Jaco, the sentinel, and her friends.

 I had been looking forward to reading more about DJ and Jean Lafitte — he’s much more interesting than her boyfriend, Alex, and this one was a pip.
 Yeah, it included a pregnancy trope, but I did enjoy Johnson’s use of the wrong pregnancy to create the conflict.
 And I got lots more than I bargained for.
 This twist is Pirate Alley specific.

 The series twist is what Johnson does to the elf-werewolf-ghost-wizard trope.
 She goes all around the block with it, starting the series off with Hurricane Katrina with the stories following fairly closely one after the other (not publishing-wise, but story-wise *grin*), and there has been no shortage of action throughout the series.
 Hoo, boy.